mobxjs/mobx/docs/react/react-performance.md

 # Optimizing rendering of React components

-MobX is very fast, [often even faster than Redux](https://twitter.com/mweststrate/status/718444275239882753).
-But here are some tips to get most out of React and MobX.
+MobX is very fast, [often even faster than Redux](https://twitter.com/mweststrate/status/718444275239882753), but here are some tips to get most out of React and MobX.
 Most apply to React in general and are not specific to MobX.
 Note that while it's good to be aware of these patterns, usually your application will be fast enough even if you don't worry about them at all.

 Prioritize performance only when it's an actual issue!

 ## Use many small components